 Chinese Tea Eggs

 - 6-8 eggs

-- 2 tbsp soy sauce
+- 3 tbsp dark soy sauce

-- 2 tbsp salt
+- 1 tbsp salt

-Once eggs are cooled, crack shells of eggs, but do not let the shell come off the eggs.
+- Once eggs are cooled, crack shells of eggs, but do not let the shell come off the eggs.
 I usually gently crack them against the counter.
 And then I use a meat tenderizer mallet to make additional cracks.
 Make sure to make cracks all around for a prettier cracked egg shell look.
 You want the cracks to be deep enough to penetrate to the inside of the egg, but not too deep that the egg shell will fall off the egg.

-Place eggs in a medium pot.
+- Place eggs in a medium pot.
 Fill water to about one inch above eggs.
 You can always add extra water if your water level begins to get too low.